 Soaring to Success

-Our ultimate goal is for learners to be successful, confident individuals, who make a positive contribution to the community and society - both now and in the future.
+Our ultimate goal is for learners to be successful, confident individuals, who soar to success, make a positive contribution to the community and society - both now and in the future.

 We use the Edison Learning Achievement Statements to teach and assess our Reading, Writing and Mathematics curriculum, as outlined separately.